 - Breeding a Golden Sex Link is simple if you’re interested in genetics.
 Rhode Island Reds and Rhode Island Whites can be crossed with ease.
 The eggs don’t require a lot of coaxing or effort to hatch.

-- Within a matter of months, you may have a full backyard flock of them.
-It’s also possible to sell the chicks to raise extra money as a local breeder.
+- Within months, you may have a full backyard flock of them.
+Selling the chicks to raise extra money as a local breeder is also possible.

 - Because of their loving nature, Golden Sex Link chickens are easy to train.
-Some of the gentlest traits of any chicken breed may be found in these birds, and they don’t fight among themselves.
+Some of the gentlest traits of any chicken breed may be found in these birds, who don’t fight among themselves.

-- They don’t compete for the top of the pecking order, but they aren’t easy prey.
+- They usually adapt well within the pecking order in mixed flocks, but they aren’t easy prey.
 Your Golden Sex Link is normally in the middle of the organization.
 As a result, they’re perfect for all kinds of mixed flocks.

 Cons of Golden Sex Link Chickens